polterguy/phosphorusfive/README.md

 ```

 You can modify any attribute you wish on your widgets, by using the index operator.
-Phosphorus.ajax will automatically keep track of what needs to be sent from the
+p5.ajax will automatically keep track of what needs to be sent from the
 server to the client.
 Use the *"RemoveAttribute"* method to remove an attribute,
 since setting an attribute value to null will not remove it, but keep the attribute
 with a null value.